Persecution of Amhara people: Annexations

-The Greater Tigray autonomy that was designed by the TPLF involved the annexation of lands from neighboring Amhara provinces: Gonder and Bethe-Amhara Wollo, with a coastal possession strategy from Eritrea.
-Immediately after TPLF secured governmental power in 1991, the Raya-Alamata and Welkait Amhara lands were annexed into the Tigray region.
+The Greater Tigray autonomy that was designed by the TPLF involved the annexation of lands from neighboring former provinces of Gonder and Wollo, with a coastal possession strategy from Eritrea.
+Immediately after TPLF secured governmental power in 1991, the Raya-Alamata and Welkait were annexed into the Tigray region.
 These lands have been ruled as southern and western parts of Tigray for three decades.
-Following the November 2020 Northern Ethiopia war, the Amhara fought to regain access to these historical lands- with reported tension in these area.
-Metekel is also another strategic land from the point of view of accessing the Nile river and annexed to the Benishangul-Gumuz region from Gojjam, Amhara.
+Following the outbreak of the Tigray War, Amhara forces occupied these disputed territories – with reported tension in these area.
+Metekel is also another strategic land from the point of view of accessing the Nile river and annexed to the Benishangul-Gumuz region from the former Gojjam Province.
 Similarly, the Dera and surrounding lands in Shewa, Amhara region are also forcefully administered under the Oromia region following the Oromo-led ruling since 2018.
 These annexations are protested by the Amhara and described as systematic measures taken for accessing various resources in the Amhara region.
 One instance is the Tana Beles national project which incorporated the Lake Tana, and Beles rivers of the Nile— both in the Amhara region.
 In addition, the GERD became the largest Nile hydroelectric project with significant geopolitical influence on the Horn of Africa.
 With the ongoing large-scale mass violence against the Amhara and Agew who live in the annexed regions, many expressed grave concerns about the lack of political and economic representations and fear for their security.

 Massacres and crackdowns

-The twenty-seven years long Tigray TPLF ruling has been characterized as a repressive system with many forms of massacres, disappearances, and systematic destructive measures taken against the Amhara, and other resisting groups.
-Reports showed that mass killings of the Amhara started in the Assosa zone of the Benishangul-Gumuz & Metekel region in 1990.
+The 27-year rule of the TPLF regime has been characterized as a repressive system with many forms of massacres, enforced disappearances, and systematic destructive measures taken against the Amhara, and other ethnic groups.
+Reports showed that mass killings of the Amhara started in the Assosa zone of the Benishangul-Gumuz region in the Metekel zone (which was then part of Gojjam Province) in 1990.
 After the 1991 power control by the TPLF and insurgents, mass violence and crackdowns on Amhara intellectuals and its public figures launched.
 A political opponent who was also a medical professor and surgeon, Asrat Woldeyes was imprisoned and abused along with other members of the All Amhara People Organization (AAPO) civic group.
 The cause of the elderly doctor Asrat's death is associated with the lack of timely medical treatment following the abuse that he endured during and after his imprisonments.
 TPLF ruled the country for nearly three decades with multiple rigged elections that led to mass violence and killings of innocent people in Addis Ababa, abuses, and torture against journalists and public figures in various regions, including in the Amhara region.
 See Massacres by region, for locations of crimes across Ethiopia.